How to notify tenants of a change of landlord using a section 3 notice

 The Section 3 Notice also provides legal protection because it provides tenants with the information they need to be able to pursue legal rights or actions they may have against their landlord.
 Also, tenants are assured that they are dealing with the rightful owner or manager of the property, which protects them against fraud.

-How to notify tenants of a new landlord
+How to notify tenants of a change in landlord with a Section 3 Notice

 So, now that you understand the Landlord and Tenant Act 1985, specifically the Section 3 Notice, we can begin looking at the best way to notify tenants of a new landlord.